 SHSWFIF has garnered active support from various Texas State Legislators and personnel who have agreed to draft and introduce bills in the State Legislature that will create State sponsored tax incentives and grants to help facilitate heightened interest in and employment growth of the visual arts in Texas.
 In addition to investing in entertainment content development and promoting new production-friendly legislation, the objective of the SHSWFIF is to support the building of the Sam Houston Film Studio, a state-of-the-art motion picture studio complex in Texas, thereby increasing local employment and supporting local businesses by bringing more film production to the state.

-PROJECT INITIATIVES FOR 2018-2019
+PROJECT INITIATIVES FOR 2026 AND BEYOND

-Industry standards are constantly changing and so are the property interests of the Sam Houston Southwest Film Investment Fund (SHSWFIF).
+Industry standards are constantly changing and so are the IP interests of SHSWFIF.
 High-quality, artistic, and commercially viable properties and concepts are always a priority.
-As of 2018, the fund is prioritizing certain genres and specialty considerations and has created several specialty divisions specific to the type of projects currently under consideration, specifically high concept crossover Dramas, Faith-based (where faith is the A-story), and Genre Films (specifically, high concept Action and elevated supernatural suspense inclusive of Horror).
-Please adhere to the following requirements to ensure that your submission receives an equitable and comprehensive review:
+As of 2026, the fund is prioritizing certain genres and has created several specialty divisions specific to the type of projects currently under consideration, in particular well-packaged, high concept Dramas (with a particular emphasis on Historical Action/Adventure based on previously published source material).
+Current projects in active development include “Thunder Run” based on the Pulitzer prize-winning book by journalist David Zucchino, and “Shot Down” based on the non-fiction book by Steve Snyder.

 Submission Requirements